zainabmelh/guide-articles/articles/Certificates/check-radio-buttons-and-checkboxes-by-default/index.md

 ---
-title: "Check Radio Buttons and Checkboxes by Default"
+title: Check Radio Buttons and Checkboxes By Default
-parent: "certificates-guide"
 ---
 You can set a checkbox or radio button to be checked by default using the checked attribute.

 To do this, just add the word "checked" to the inside of an input element.
 For example,